juliamonaco/juliamonaco/README.md

  1. **Antial**
    - Developed in JavaScript with React JS, we've created an app prototype designed to help with the organization of online events during the pandemic.(2020)
  2. **Silentium**
-   - Line follower robot with a coupled Tabled, designed to advertise about the internal noises made in a hospital, developed with arduino.(2018)
+   - Line follower robot with a coupled tablet, designed to advertise about the internal noises made in a hospital, developed with arduino.(2018)
  3. **Simpler**
    - Website developed in php to help the Human Resources team at bayer filter their candidates more precisely.(2020)